Football Nonsense

 📍 Location: 2 Leopold Street, S1 2GZ

-Distance: City centre, 8 minutes from the station
+Distance: City centre, 8 minutes from station

 Why Stay: Stylish boutique hotel with excellent bar and restaurant.
 Right in the thick of things.